VALERIE HEGARTY: AMERICAN BERSERK

 Also featured in American Berserk is a series of sculptures of George Washington rendered in topiary form, which play upon the cultural recapitulations of the founding father’s image that suffuse American culture.
 By rendering Washington as a topiary, Hegarty suggests a literal embedding of nationalism into landscape.
 Simultaneously, there is a diminution in stature from the hagiographic monumentalism of Mt.
 Rushmore to the modesty of domestic ornamentation or private souvenir.
 The faux-aristocratic pretensions of the topiary form succumb to consumerism and democratic ubiquity—from the grand estate to Disneyland to the suburban backyard.

 Valerie Hegarty (b.
 1967, Burlington, VT) is a Brooklyn-based artist whose work frequently employs critical engagement with American history and addresses themes of memory, place and art-historical legacy through painting, sculpture and large-scale installations.
-Previous solo exhibition venues include Nicelle Beauchene Gallery, NY; Marlborough Gallery, NY; Locust Projects, Miami; Museum 52, London; The Museum of Contemporary Art, Chicago; and Guild & Greyshkul, NY.
+Hegarty’s work is currently included in the exhibition Clay Today at The Hole Gallery, NY.
+Previous solo exhibition venues include the University of Michigan, Ann Arbor, Michigan; Nicelle Beauchene Gallery, NY; Marlborough Gallery, NY; Locust Projects, Miami; Museum 52, London; The Museum of Contemporary Art, Chicago; and Guild & Greyshkul, NY.
 Public commissions include Autumn on the Hudson Valley with Branches (2009) for High Line Art and a special projects installation for the Brooklyn Museum.
-Her work is included in the permanent collections of the Brooklyn Museum, the Perez Art Museum Miami, the New Britain Museum of American Art, the Saatchi Museum, the Tang Museum and the Wadsworth Atheneum.
+Recent group exhibition venues include Mother Gallery, Beacon, NY; BravinLee Programs, NY; The Contemporary Jewish Museum, San Francisco; Asya Geisberg Gallery, NY; Kathryn Markel Gallery, NY; Interventions 3, NY; and Smack Mellon, Brooklyn, NY.
+Hegarty’s work is included in the permanent collections of the Brooklyn Museum, the Perez Art Museum Miami, the Portland Museum of Art, the New Britain Museum of American Art, the Saatchi Museum, the Peabody-Essex Museum, the Tang Museum and the Wadsworth Atheneum.

 Hegarty received her MFA from the School of the Art Institute of Chicago and has received grants and awards from the Pollock Krasner Foundation, The New York Foundation for the Arts, the Rema Hort Mann Foundation, the Tiffany Foundation and Campari NY.
 She has completed residencies at LMCC, Maria Walsh Sharpe, PS 122, MacDowell, Yaddo and Smack Mellon, and served as the first Andrew W. Mellon Arts and the Common Good Artist-in-Residence at Drew University.